-The thermal/mechanical solutions described in this document pertain only to a solution(s) intended for use with the 64-bit Intel Xeon processor MP with 1 MB L2 cache in 2U+ form factor systems.
+The thermal/mechanical solutions described in this document pertain only to a solution(s) intended for use with the 64-bit Intel Xeon processor MP with up to 8 MB L3 cache in 2U+ form factor systems.
 This document contains the mechanical and thermal requirements of the processor (or processor family) cooling solution.
-In case of conflict, the data in the 64-bit Intel® XeonTM Processor MP with 1 MB L2 Cache Datasheet supersedes any data in this document.
+In case of conflict, the data in the 64-bit Intel[®] XeonTM Processor MP with up to 8 MB L3 Cache Datasheet supersedes any data in this document.
 Additional information is provided as a reference in the appendix section(s).